 What is a Bitcrusher?

 Bitcrusher is a type of audio effect that has a low-quality distortion in its core.
 In addition, It produces a distortion by the reduction of the resolution or bandwidth of digital audio data.
-Furthermore, the sound it produces can be described as metallic or gritty.
+Furthermore, the sound is metallic or gritty.
 The sound impression changes when using bit crusher on audio ranges from subtle, more warmer, to extremely harsh sound depending on the amount of reduction.

 Sample Rate Reduction